-But how much money is the non-custodial parent required to pay?
+How much money is the other parent required to pay?
 Family courts in Hawaii use the state's child support guidelines to answer this question.
-The guidelines substantially reduce the family court's discretion in ordering child support, and helps to standardize support awards.
+The chart below highlights the main provisions within relevant laws that are used to determine aspects of child support.

 How is Child Support Calculated?

 |The amount of a child support award is calculated based on the parents' income, a child's needs, a standard of living adjustment, and child support credits.
 Family courts use the Hawaii state guidelines in order to conduct basic calculations of child support.

 |Under the Hawaii child support guidelines, the following are examples of what is considered income and taken into account when determining a parent's obligation under any child support arrangement:

 |Under the guidelines, a court may deviate from more typical arrangements in child support arrangements if, for example, a parent is shouldering an undue burden as a result of a hardship.
 For other examples of when deviations may take place, consider reviewing the guidelines linked immediately above.

 Note: State laws are constantly changing.
 Consider conducting your own research or speaking with a qualified family law attorney to verify the laws of your state and the obligation you may have under any child support arrangement.